prasanna31/Data-structures-and-Algorithms/README.md

 148. Partitioning - Partition Array for Maximum Sum
 149. Partitioning - Max Chunks To Make Sorted
 150. Partitioning - Sort Array with Odd Even Index Constraints
+Here’s a markdown list of **50 Linked List problems** categorized by common linked list techniques:

+# Linked Lists

+## Basic Linked List Operations

+1. Reverse a Linked List
+2. Detect Cycle in a Linked List
+3. Find the Middle of a Linked List
+4. Merge Two Sorted Linked Lists
+5. Remove Nth Node From End of List
+6. Delete a Node in a Linked List (Given only access to that node)
+7. Intersection of Two Linked Lists
+8. Check if Linked List is Palindrome
+9. Copy List with Random Pointer
+10. Remove Duplicates from Sorted Linked List

+## Advanced Manipulations

+11. Reverse Nodes in k-Group
+12. Rotate List
+13. Flatten a Multilevel Doubly Linked List
+14. Swap Nodes in Pairs
+15. Add Two Numbers Represented by Linked Lists
+16. Partition List Around a Value
+17. Sort a Linked List using Merge Sort
+18. Reorder List
+19. Remove Elements with Specific Value
+20. Convert Sorted List to Binary Search Tree

+## Cycle and Loop Problems

+21. Find Start of Cycle in Linked List
+22. Detect and Remove Loop in Linked List
+23. Check if Two Linked Lists Intersect (with Cycle)
+24. Find Length of Loop in Linked List
+25. Find the Node where Cycle Begins

+## Doubly and Circular Linked Lists

+26. Implement Doubly Linked List Operations
+27. Insert Node into Sorted Doubly Linked List
+28. Convert Binary Tree to Doubly Linked List
+29. Implement Circular Linked List Insertion
+30. Split Circular Linked List into Two Halves

+## Specialized Problems

+31. Merge k Sorted Linked Lists
+32. Clone a Linked List with Random Pointer
+33. Remove Zero Sum Consecutive Nodes
+34. Sort a Linked List of 0s, 1s, and 2s
+35. Delete Middle Node of Linked List

+## Miscellaneous

+36. Add One to a Number Represented as Linked List
+37. Check if Linked List is a Palindrome (Recursive)
+38. Intersection Point of Two Linked Lists
+39. Find the Length of a Linked List
+40. Detect Intersection Node of Y Shaped Linked Lists
+41. Flatten a Linked List with Next and Bottom Pointers
+42. Remove All Occurrences of a Given Value
+43. Find the Nth Node from the Beginning
+44. Convert Sorted Array to Balanced Linked List
+45. Segregate Even and Odd Nodes in Linked List
+46. Reverse Alternate K Nodes in Linked List
+47. Delete Nodes Which Have Greater Value on Right
+48. Rotate Doubly Linked List by N Nodes
+49. Copy a Linked List with Next and Random Pointer
+50. Merge Two Sorted Circular Linked Lists